Pir Roshan: Successors

 Bayazid's sons were put to death with the exception of his youngest, Jalala, who was pardoned by Akbar as he was only 14 years old when he was captured.
 He later took up arms as Pir Jalala Khan and successfully engaged the Mughal armies.
-It is believed by some that the city of Jalalabad is named for him.
-After his death in battle, Jalala's nephew Ahdad Khan (also spelled Ihdad) took charge of the struggle.

 As part of a concerted campaign to destroy the Roshanis around 1619 or 1620, Mahabat Khan, under the Emperor Jahangir, massacred 300 Daulatzai Orakzai in the Tirah.
 Ghairat Khan was sent to the Tirah region to engage the Roshani forces with a large military force via Kohat.
 The Mughal forces were repulsed, but six years later Muzaffar Khan marched against Ahdad Khan.
 After several months of intense fighting, Ahdad Khan was killed.
 The death of Jahangir in 1627 led to a general uprising of the Pashtuns against Mughal forces.
 Ahdad's son Abdul Qadir returned to Tirah to seek vengeance.
 Under his command, the Roshani defeated Muzaffar Khan's forces en route from Peshawar to Kabul, killing Muzaffar.
 Abdul Qadir plundered Peshawar and invested the citadel.

-It was not until the time of Mughal Emperor Shah Jehan (1628–1658) that a truce was brokered – between Akbar's grandson and Bayazid's great grandson.
-Bayazid Khan's descendants moved to Jullundhar and purchased lands to establish Basti Danishmandan, Basti Sheikh Derveish and later Basti Baba Khel.
-The Baba Khel branch of the Baraki lived in fortress-like compounds fighting the Sikhs who surrounded their lands until the early 20th century.
+It was not until the time of Mughal Emperor Shah Jahan (1628–1658) that a truce was brokered – between Akbar's grandson and Bayazid's great grandson.